National Road/Zane Grey Museum

 By the 1920’s, a uniform highway numbering system with standardized road signs replaced the old mile markers, but many remain along the Road.
 See how many you can identify.

 Erected 2014 by The Ohio National Road Association, Inc.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-The Historic National Road in Ohio (here, next to this marker); The Historic National Road (here, next to this marker); Warren Pony Truss Bridge (a few steps from this marker); Zane’s Trace Bridge (a few steps from this marker); Motels (about 500 feet away, measured in a direct line); Salt Creek Bridge/Timber Covered Bridges (approx. 1.9 miles away); First Traffic Fatality in Ohio/The National Road (approx. 2 miles away); S-Bridge (approx. 4.2 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+The Historic National Road in Ohio (here, next to this marker); The Historic National Road (here, next to this marker); Warren Pony Truss Bridge (a few steps from this marker); Zane’s Trace Bridge (a few steps from this marker); Motels (about 500 feet away, measured in a direct line); Salt Creek Bridge/Timber Covered Bridges (approx. 1.9 miles away); Eisenhower Interstate System (approx. 2 miles away); First Traffic Fatality in Ohio / The National Road (approx. 2 miles away).
 Touch for a list and map of all markers in Norwich.

 Additional keywords.
 Old National road

 Credits.
 This page was last revised on September 8, 2016.
-This page originally submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 210 times since then and 9 times this year.
+It was originally submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
+This page has been viewed 280 times since then and 14 times this year.
 Photos: 1, 2. submitted on September 6, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.